 At Californians for Justice, we believe that young people are the leaders we need to create the healthy, just and vibrant schools all of our communities deserve.
-Many of our youth leaders and volunteers are too young to vote, but not too young too care about their communities, schools, and the impact this election will have on their lives.
-That is why they are committed to get out the vote for thousands of young voters of color.
+Many of our youth leaders and volunteers are too young to vote, but not too young too care about their communities, schools, and the impact elections have on their lives.
+That is why Californians for Justice youth leaders are committed to get out the vote to thousands of young voters of color.